TheGreatVishal/donorseeker/README.md

 2. that page will ask to prompt email-id and there is send otp button just right side of email id field.
 3. when we press send otp, first we will check if  the email id is registered in database or not, if emial id is registered only then we will send otp to that email id and we will also save that otp to our database table  otpverification with that email id. (create api for this)
 4. there is button called "verify otp" (api to verify otp is already created which takes email and otp as input), system will check if entered otp is same as otp in database or not, if not then message will be shown invalid otp else if otp is  correct then option will come for  new password and confirm password and a button "update password" and message for successful updation of password and will be redirected to login page.

 -------------------------------------------------------------------------------

-update this schema so that
+# schema so that

--> donor and seeker is single person which is user, don't make them separate single user can do both donation and seeking -> admin is other user which will approve/reject the listings -> user type have been handled properly, don't alter it
+-> donor and seeker is single person which is user, user can do both donation and seeking -> admin is other user which will approve/reject the listings

 1. user should be able to list a donation
 2. user should be able to list his/her requirement to get donation